West promises Ukraine more, better arms to fend off Russia

 Western arms have been critical to Ukraine’s success in stymieing Russia’s much larger and better-equipped military, thwarting its effort to storm the capital and forcing Moscow to shift its focus to the industrial Donbas region in the east.

+Andriy Yermak, the head of the Ukrainian president’s office, hailed the new Western weapons.

+“I’m sure that if we receive all the necessary weapons and strengthen the efficient sanctions regime we will win,” he said.

-But the new arms could help Ukraine set up and hold new lines of defense in the east by hitting back at Russian artillery pieces that have been battering towns and cities and by limiting Russian airstrikes, said French retired Gen. Dominique Trinquand, a former head of France’s military mission at the United Nations.
+The new arms could help Ukraine set up and hold new lines of defense in the east by hitting back at Russian artillery pieces that have been battering towns and cities and by limiting Russian airstrikes, said retired French Gen. Dominique Trinquand, a former head of France’s military mission at the United Nations.

 “The NATO countries — the European nations and the Americans — have progressively escalated the means that they are putting at Ukraine’s disposal, and this escalation, in my opinion, has had the aim of testing Russian limits,” he said.
 “Each time, they measure the Russian reaction, and since there is no reaction, they keep supplying increasingly effective and sophisticated weaponry.”

-German Chancellor Olaf Scholz told lawmakers that the surface-to-air IRIS-T SLM missiles it will send are the most modern air defense system the country has.
-They can operate at longer ranges than the Cold War-era anti-aircraft equipment it previously provided.

 “With this, we will enable Ukraine to defend an entire city from Russian air attacks,” he said.
-The radar systems Germany is sending will help Ukraine locate enemy artillery.
+The radar systems will also help Ukraine locate enemy artillery.

-In addition to the rocket systems, the U.S. package will include helicopters, Javelin anti-tank weapons, tactical vehicles, spare parts and more, two senior administration officials said.
-The officials spoke on condition of anonymity to preview the package before it was formally unveiled.

-One official noted that the advanced rocket systems will give Ukrainian forces greater precision in targeting Russian forces inside Ukraine.
-The rockets, which have a range of about 50 miles (80 km) and are highly mobile, will allow Ukrainian troops to disrupt Russian supply lines, said another Western official, who spoke on condition of anonymity.

 Luhansk Gov. Serhiy Haidai said Ukrainian and Russian forces were battling it out in the streets.